0

 There are hardly any regulations about what you can or cannot turn your garden building into.
 It can be an office, retreat, or anything you are planning.
 The majority of our Garden Buildings are not designed to meet building regulations.
 They do however meet Planning Permission guidelines, as these are entirely different things.

 It is important to note this, as one may apply whilst the other does not.
 The majority of our customers do not require to be compliant with Building Regulations.
 However, we do advise that you check your own circumstances to ensure you do not need any building regulations for how you plan to use your Garden Building.
+As a first step you could check out our building regulations page.

 Our garden buildings are not designed to be used as accommodation.
 We understand that on occasion, you will fall asleep in your new garden cinema, but the building is not to be used as outside guest rooms or extended bedrooms.